Christochi/Vault-API-Implementation/README.md

 - clone git repo

 ## Setup
-- set up the dev server: `vault server -dev`
+- set up the dev server from the terminal: `vault server -dev`
 - include in the CLI:
     - `export VAULT_ADDR` environment variable
     - `export VAULT_TOKEN` environment variable.
 If using `approle`, there no need to export the **VAULT_TOKEN** (root roken)